Cedar Key, Florida: Historic district and museum

 The Cedar Key Museum State Park depicts the town's 19th century history and displays sea shells and Indian artifacts from the collection of Saint Clair Whitman.
 Tours of Whitman's restored 1920s house are available during museum hours.
 As the museum photo indicates, the building was constructed to withstand the hurricane conditions that the town is subjected to periodically.

 The naturalist John Muir visited Cedar Key in 1867 on his historic walk from Kentucky to Florida.
 He wrote: For nineteen years my vision was bounded by forests, but today, emerging from a multitude of tropical plants, I beheld the Gulf of Mexico stretching away unbounded, except by the sky.
 What dreams and speculative matter for thought arose as I stood on the strand, gazing out on the burnished, treeless plain!
 The John Muir historic marker was placed on the museum grounds in 1983, commemorating his visit.

+There is also another museum, Cedar Key Historical Museum, at 609 2nd Street Florida State Road 24.